cjbackman/cjbackman.com/content/on/writing-a-personal-readme.md

 - **Relationships.** I value kindness and humility, and I care deeply about people.
 I think this helps me build trust and strong relationships.

 - **Strategizing.** I like observing and debugging situations and systems.
-I get into a flow state trying to piece various bits of information together and do some pattern matching, to plan out a coherent response to a particular challenge.
+I get into flow trying to piece various bits of information together, do some pattern matching, and craft a coherent response to a particular challenge.

 - **Communication.** I enjoy crafting messages, written as well as spoken.
 So if you want feedback on something you wrote or do a dry run of a presentation, hit me up.

 - **Execution.** I like getting shit done, and I happily indulge in breaking gnarly problems into executable chunks.
-I consider myself to have a bias toward action and a constant sense of urgency.
+I consider myself to have a bias toward action and a strong sense of urgency.

-- **Technical decisions.** I love discussing the intricate tradeoffs of a technical decision.
+- **Technical decisions.** I'm in tech for a reason and I enjoy discussing the intricate tradeoffs of a technical decision.

 ## Stuff that’s hard for me

 _and that I’d like to improve, so I’m grateful for any feedback that can help me do that._

-- I have some social anxiety that sometimes makes big room meetings stressful for me.
-In such situations, I usually feel that I struggle to express my thoughts clearly.
-To mitigate this, I have a bias toward writing things down to bring my points across.
+- I’m introverted with mild social anxiety that sometimes makes big-room meetings stressful for me.
+I’m usually not at my best in such situations.
+To mitigate this, I tend to write things down to bring my points across.

 - I prefer to reflect for a while over thinking on my feet.

-- I’m not great at asking for help or delegating.
+- I’m not great at asking for help.

-- While I’ve led people in the past, I acknowledge that many of the engineering managers I’m now leading have more experience in that role than I have.
-I look forward to diving deeper into the role myself as well as learning from all of you.

 - Being assertive and candid is something that originally didn’t come naturally to me.
-I’ve actively worked on this for many years and have made progress, however, there is still much to learn and improve to fully embrace and live the concept of radical candor.
+I’ve actively worked on this for many years and have made progress.
+Nevertheless, it requires constant and continuous practice to fully embrace and live the concept of radical candor.

 ## How I communicate